tlorusso/twist_zrh/README.md

 Define in what form weather-condition variables can be used as predictors and where to find relevant data.

+Meteoswiss provides us with the following indicators related to the weatherconditions around the airport of Zurich:

+- Windspeeds (hourly max.)
+- Precipitation (hourly quantities)
+- Number of lightnings strikes in airport-proximity (hourly)

-Potential sources for weather conditions:
+Further sources for weather data at global scale or atmospheric conditions:

 - meteorogical conditions on the ground via NASApower: https://adamhsparks.github.io/nasapower/